Lucas-Kohorst/zen-node-manager/ansible/README.md

 ## Getting started

+First things first you will need ssh access to all the servers you wish to deploy a zen node to.
+This is how ansible communicates with the server.

+If you are unsure how to set up ssh, a quick google will show 1000s of explainations of the process.

+### Installation

 Install ansible on your system.
 The below `apt-get` assumes you are on an Ubuntu machine but you can do a quick google to find out how to install ansible on your OS.

 ```